MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/retention.md

 For standard retention labels (they don't mark items as a [record or regulatory record](records-management.md#records)):

-- Admins and end users can always manually change or remove an existing retention label that's applied on content.
+- Admins and end users can manually change or remove an existing retention label that's applied on content.

 - When content already has a retention label applied, the existing label won't be automatically removed or replaced by another retention label with one possible exception: The existing label was applied with a default label.